-Private and/or public entity(ies) project participants () (as applicable) Kindly indicates if the Party involved wishes to be considered as project participant (Yes/No)
+Name of Party involved (). ((host) indicates a host Party) Private and/or public entity(ies) project participants () (as applicable) Kindly indicates if the Party involved wishes to be considered as project participant (Yes/No) Brazil (host) Ultrafertil S/A Private entity.
+Project Developer.
+No Switzerland Ecoinvest Carbon S.A.

-Ultrafertil S/A

-Private entity.
-Project No

-Developer.

-Ecoinvest Carbon S.A.
 No

-- entity(ies) project participants () (as applicable) Ultrafertil S/A Private entity.
-Project Developer.

-() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time of requesting registration, the approval by the Party(ies) involved is required.